KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 ## The Starting Point of the Antara Framework

 The Antara framework greatly enhances blockchain functionality.
 Antara allows a developer to write arbitrary code that can be enforced by their Smart Chain's consensus mechanism.
-In fact, Antara even allows clusters of Smart Chains to work together in this effort.
+Antara even allows clusters of Smart Chains to work together in this effort.

-The level of freedom this grants to the developer is sometimes difficult to comprehend until one has either seen the technology in action or engaged with the technology directly.
+The level of freedom this grants to the blockchain developer is sometimes difficult to comprehend until one has either seen the technology in action or engaged with the technology directly.

 The Antara framework takes into account several different advanced technologies.
 To limit the scope of our introduction, for now we focus only one on crucial aspect: "CryptoConditions," or "CC" for short.